acch/ansible-scale/README.md

         pool: data
 ```

-The 'device' variable is mandatory for each filesystem disk.
-All other disk parameters are optional.
+The `filesystem` name is mandatory, and the `device` variable is mandatory for each of the filesystem's disks.
+All other filesystem and disk parameters are optional.
 Thus, a minimal filesystem configuration would look like this:

 ```
 # host_vars/scale01: